 9. Accessibility For Video And Multimedia

 You should make your video and multimedia content accessible.
-The best tip to do that is using an audio description to describe your visuals – here, focus only on the images, gestures, and changes in settings, which would help blind users to enjoy the video.
+The best tip to do that is to use an audio description to describe your visuals – here, focus only on the images, gestures, and changes in settings, which would help blind users to enjoy the video.
 Also, make sure that you don’t end up recording hours of audio description and making it meaningless for every user.

-Another good solution here is to provide text captions that can be synchronized with the video and audio tracks for all users who are deaf or hard-of-hearing.
+Another good solution here is to provide text captions that can be synchronized with the video and audio tracks for all users who are deaf or hard of hearing.
 Finally, you need to use an accessible multimedia player – HTML5 players are among the most popular in this manner.